-J. Kent Friedman is a partner in the Public Law Practice Group in the Houston office of Haynes and Boone, LLP.
+J. Kent Friedman is senior counsel in the Public Law Practice Group in the Houston office of Haynes and Boone, LLP.

 A veteran corporate/transactional lawyer as well as Houston civic leader, Kenny is the current chairman of the board of the Harris County-Houston Sports Authority, the public entity that guided the building of Minute Maid Park, Reliant Stadium, Toyota Center and the BBVA Compass Dynamo Stadium.